Kai-Karren/rasa-websocket-channel/README.md

 # Rasa Custom WebSocket Channel Connector

-This repo contains an example on how a Rasa custom channel connector could be realized using the WebSocket protocol.
+This repo contains an example of how a Rasa custom channel connector could be realized using the WebSocket protocol.
 The WebSocket server uses Sanics WebSocket implementation that is passed to Rasa's Sanic server as a sanic blueprint from the custom input channel as described in [Rasa Custom Connectors](https://rasa.com/docs/rasa/connectors/custom-connectors/)

-Has been tested with Rasa 2.6
+Has last been tested with Rasa 3.6.4

 ## Usage